0xPolygonMiden/miden-node/docs/src/developer/store.md

 This component persists the chain state in a `sqlite` database.
 It also stores each block's raw data as a file.

+Mekle data structures are kept in-memory and are rebuilt on startup.
+Other data like account, note and nullifier information is always read from disk.
+We will need to revisit this in the future but for now this is performant enough.

 ## Migrations

 We have database migration support in place but don't actively use it yet.
 There is only the latest schema, and we reset